-There are many different small business lenders in Australia, all offering a bunch of different of small business loan types.
+There are many different small business lenders in Australia, all offering a bunch of different small business loan types.
 That makes for a lot of prospects to sort through when looking for the right option for your small business.
-We’ve got some other articles that go into more detail about loan specifics, but this article will give you a quick run-through of what to look for when you’re first choosing your small business loan:
+Other articles that on this blog go into more detail about loan specifics, but this article will give you a quick run-through of what to look for when you’re first choosing your small business loan:

 How You Want to Access Your Funds

 Whether you need to access your funds on a semi-regular basis or if you need funds up front and in full will determine what kind of a small business loan you will need.
 An overdraft or line of credit is designed to help with cash flow while a ‘fully drawn advance’ is an upfront loan designed to help buy new business equipment or expand your business.

 Upfront loans are paid back in regular intervals of a portion of the loan plus interest.
 The actual repayment amounts will depend on the term, or length, of the loan.
 To figure out what kind of a loan term is right for your business you will have to calculate how much you can afford in in repayments.
 Essentially the longer the loan term, the less you will have to pay in each instalment but the overall interest cost will be higher.
 You can estimate these costs using a business loan calculator.

 Secured loans can be a bit cheaper than unsecured business loans, however, they also require you to put up collateral, or security, for the loan.
 This can include various types of assets, including property or business assets.
 While secured loans will have a lower interest rate, be aware that the lender can seize your property or asset if you can’t pay on time.
 For this reason, many small businesses aren’t comfortable putting up their house as collateral for a small business loan in Australia.
 Many other small businesses simply don’t own an asset or property that can be used as security.